Keep up to speed with developments and announcements in the Brexit Decoded Forum.

 You also have the right to access social security benefits on the same basis as citizens of the state you are in.

 Read the guidance on;

-The UK and Irish governments have concluded a bilateral agreement to ensure that social security rights, including access to social security benefits and entitlements, will continue to be protected after the UK leaves the EU.
+The UK and Irish governments have a bilateral agreement to ensure that social security rights, including access to social security benefits and entitlements, will continue to be protected now the UK has left the EU.

-If you live in Ireland, you should exchange your UK driving licence for an Irish one before the UK leaves the EU.
+If you live in Ireland, you should exchange your UK driving licence for an Irish one before the 31 December 2020.

 If you are visiting Ireland, you can drive with your existing UK driving licence.

 Read the Irish government’s guidance on driving licences and FAQ’s.